acdh-oeaw/metadata-editor/docs/store.md

 Changes the <code>processing</code> back to <code>false</code> and deletes any processing Message.
 ### Others
 #### RemovePrefix
-Checks and removes prefixes from triples which are automatically added by n3.js when parsing blank namespaces.
+Checks and removes prefixes from quads which are automatically added by n3.js when parsing blank namespaces.
 ##### Parameters
 | Param | Type | Description |
 | --- | --- | --- |